CleverCodeCravers/AI-Testground/README.md

 #### 2. Planning and Design

   - Propose an architecture?
-  - Write user story use cases or functional specifications?
+  - Write user story, use cases or functional specifications?
   - Design the user interface?

 #### 3. Implementation